mohitpai/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

     Before being able to use that subdomain to send messages, you need to wait until Adobe performs the required checks, which usually takes 2 to 3 hours.
 Learn more in [this section](#subdomain-validation).

-1. Once the checks are successful (i.e Adobe validates the record you created and installs it), the subdomain gets the **[!UICONTROL Success]** status.
+1. Once the checks are successful<!--i.e Adobe validates the record you created and installs it-->, the subdomain gets the **[!UICONTROL Success]** status.
 It is ready to be used to deliver messages.

     >[!NOTE]
     >